Vascular Malformations and Hemangiomas

 Your child may have trouble seeing or moving part of their body.

 Hemangiomas may grow until your child is about 12 months of age.
 Then they start to

 shrink.
 In many cases, they will go away without treatment.

 Other hemangiomas need to be treated.
-These should be treated by a craniofacial doctor.
+These should be treated by a craniofacial healthcare

+provider.
 This is a specialist in diagnosing and treating head and face problems.
-Make sure

 Vascular malformations don’t shrink or go away without treatment.
 Your child should

-see a craniofacial doctor with experience in treating vascular malformations.
+see a craniofacial specialist with experience in treating vascular malformations.